Knaut-007/Clustering-Dim-Reduction-ML/notes.md

 ## **2. Data Loading Test**

-- We want to verify that the data loads correctly and has the expected shape and feature names.
+- To verify that the data loads correctly and has the expected shape and feature names.

 ### Notes on Pandas Warnings